-Age: 58

-Director since April 2011

-Independent

-Committees:

-Compensation (Chair)

-Nominating and Corporate Governance

-Mr. Satterthwaite has served since April 2015 as President of Cummins Distribution Business, a unit of Cummins, Inc., a global power leader that designs, manufactures, distributes and services diesel and natural gas engines and engine-related component products.
+Age: 60 Director since April 2011 Independent Committees: Compensation (Chair) Nominating and Corporate Governance Mr. Satterthwaite has served since March 2021 as Vice Chairman of Cummins, Inc., a global power leader that designs, manufactures, distributes and services diesel and natural gas engines and engine-related component products.
+Prior to that since October 2019, he was President and Chief Operating Officer of Cummins.
+From April 2015 through October 2019, Mr. Satterthwaite served as President of Cummins Distribution Business, a unit of Cummins.
 Prior to that, Mr. Satterthwaite served as President of Cummins Power Generation from June 2008 to April 2015.